 “(5) Data showing the percentage and dollar amount of transactions in which a customer used SNAP benefits, WIC benefits, the Summer Electronic Benefit Transfer program, or other federal or District benefit programs identified by the Mayor.”.

-(e) Section 47-3804 is amended by striking the phrase “The Mayor shall” and inserting the phrase “The Mayor may” in its place.
+(3) Section 47-3804 is amended by striking the phrase “The Mayor shall” and inserting the phrase “The Mayor may” in its place.

 SUBTITLE H. O STREET, SE, EMINENT DOMAIN AUTHORITY